census-bds/disaster-tool/README.md

   - bars are ranked in descending order and cut off at 10
   - action: click on the bar and go to products list

-3 Bar chart: top products associated with a given NAICS, based on % of estabs producing those products
+3 Bar chart: top NAPCS products associated with a given NAICS, based on % of estabs producing those products
-  - based on 2017 EC data on total estabs producing a product, what are the top 3-5 products produced in this NAICS?
+  - based on 2017 EC data on total estabs producing a product, what are the top 10 products produced in this NAICS?

 4. Imports map
   - show the ports on a map, sized by total year to date value
-  - action: click to see top products in
+  - action: click to see top products in that port based on share of that commodity's total year to date import value.

 ### Data sources

 **Quarterly Census of Employment and Wages (QCEW)**